 Whole-of-life assurance and term insurance provide different roles for your protection needs.

-Term insurance will be cheaper and is best used to provide money for circumstances that have a time period.
+Term insurance will be cheaper, because cover only lasts a fixed period of time (known as the policy term), which you can choose.
+It tends to be used to provide money for circumstances that have a fixed time period,.
 Examples include repaying a mortgage or supporting your children until they are financially independent.
-Once the time has passed, there's no need for the protection.
-The policy will end and so will your premiums.
+Once the time has passed, the policy will end and so will your premiums.

-Whole-of-life assurance is better for providing money under circumstances that won't change.
-For example paying for a funeral, unpaid bills, providing an inheritance or inheritance tax on a large estate.
+Whole-of-life assurance tends to be used for providing money in circumstances that will remain for the rest of your life.
+For example paying for a funeral, or providing for an inheritance or to provide funds for your family to pay any inheritance tax due on a large estate.